 Three people approached him for Attention, each preaching their own sense of progress.
 These were the ones he didn't like:

-"Wanna know how to get around Pilot?
-I'm your man.
-I know the algorithm and with these three simple tricks your posts will be your payday!"
-The last one went so far as to block Phil's path.
-"Mate, listen to me: you want Credit… honestly," he leant in close.
-"I got a system man.
-Perfect.
+"Wanna know how to get around Pilot?"
+This one went so far as to block Phil's path.
+"I'm your man!
+I know the algorithm and I'll turn your posts into paydays!"
+Phil went to move around him, but he kept in his path and gently held his shoulder.
+"Listen, mate: you want Credit?"
+He leant in close.
+"I got a system.
 Guaranteed.
 Enough to get you some good pussy, eh…?
 Bet it's been a while…"

 Phil didn't Connect with any of them.
 He hardly reached out at all, which is why he still topped up his minimum Civil Credit Score with a job as a gardener.
 It was the only way to get by, but he also enjoyed the work.
 It kept him outside — which was still refreshing, despite the heat — and he was largely left alone.